HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   :M :X :C :0 :CB: reserved           :0 :D :P :E : IA segment Id                                 :
+   :M :X :C :0 :CB: reserved           :0 :D :P :E : IA segment Id                                 :  PSW-0
    :-----------------------------------------------------------------------------------------------:
-   : IA offset                                                                               : 0   :
+   : IA offset                                                                               : 0   :  PSW-1
    :-----------------------------------------------------------------------------------------------:
 ```

-A carry bit, bit 4, is generated for the , ADC, SUB, ADC, SCUB and SUBC instruction.
+A carry bit, bit 4, is generated for the ADC, SUB, ADC, SUB and SUBC instructions.
 Bits 12 ..
 15 represent the bit set that can be modified by the privileged MST instruction.

 | Flag | Name | Purpose |
 |:---|:---|:---|